 • Writable DVDs and CDs: A cheap option, but space is fairly limited.
 If you’re storing a lot of photos or videos, you’ll need a stack of them.
 They’re also quite fragile.

-• Flash drives: These have plummeted in price over the past few years, although they still cost a lot more than any hard drives per GB of storage.
+• USB sticks: These have plummeted in price over the past few years, although they still cost a lot more than any hard drives per GB of storage.
 While there isn’t much risk of mechanical failure, there’s a very real threat of forgetting which drawer you’ve tucked them away in.
+In our roundup of the best USB sticks, we measure speed, thermal performance and durability.

 Join Which?
 Tech Support